Kid Ory

 Edward "Kid" Ory (December 25, 1886 – January 23, 1973) was an American jazz composer, trombonist and bandleader.
 One of the early users of the glissando technique, he helped establish it as a central element of New Orleans jazz.

 He was born near LaPlace, Louisiana and moved to New Orleans on his 21st birthday, to Los Angeles in 1910 and to Chicago in 1925.
 The Ory band later was an important force in reviving interest in New Orleans jazz, making radio broadcasts on The Orson Welles Almanac program in 1944, among other shows.
 In 1944–45, the group made a series of recordings for the Crescent label, which was founded by Nesuhi Ertegun for the express purpose of recording Ory's band.

-Ory retired from music in 1966 and spent his last years in Hawaii.
+Ory retired from music in 1966 and spent his last years in Hawaii where he died from a heart attack.

-Biography
+Early life

-Ory was born in 1886 to a Louisiana French-speaking family of Black Creole descent, on Woodland Plantation in Laplace, now the site of 1811 Kid Ory Historic House.
+Ory was born in 1886 to a Louisiana French-speaking family of Black Creole descent, on Woodland Plantation in Laplace, now the site of the 1811 Kid Ory Historic House.
 Ory started playing music with homemade instruments in his childhood, and by his teens was leading a well-regarded band in southeast Louisiana.
 He kept LaPlace as his base of operations because of family obligations until his twenty-first birthday, when he moved his band to New Orleans.

 Ory was a banjo player during his youth, and it is said that his ability to play the banjo helped him develop "tailgate", a particular style of playing the trombone with a rhythmic line underneath the trumpets and cornets.
 His use of glissando helped establish it as a central element of New Orleans Jazz.

 When Ory was living on Jackson Avenue, he was discovered by Buddy Bolden, playing his first new trombone, instead of an old Civil War trombone.
 Ory's sister said he was too young to play with Bolden.